Is your Windows Continuously Restarting? Try these Fixes

 2. Open the computer case by removing the screws or clips that hold the side panel in place.

-3. Locate the cables that connect to the motherboard, including the power, reset, speaker, front panel USBs, DVD, fan modules, etc.
+3. Locate the cables connected to the motherboard, including those for power, reset, speaker, front panel USBs, DVD, fan modules, etc.

 4. Check each connection carefully to ensure that they are properly seated and not loose or disconnected.
 Look for any signs of damage or wear on the cables, connectors, or motherboard itself.